 This year’s summit, known as COP16, follows on from the last biodiversity conference held in Montréal in 2022, when negotiators struck an historic deal – the equivalent of the Paris Agreement on climate change – to “halt and reverse” nature loss.

-Now, government representatives from nearly 200 countries along with scientists, Indigenous groups, and environmental activists are gathered in the southern city of Cali to negotiate how to put this plan into action: protect earth’s habitats and the people who depend on them.
+Now, government representatives from nearly 200 countries, along with scientists, Indigenous groups, and environmental activists, are gathered in the southern city of Cali to negotiate how to put this plan into action: protect earth’s habitats and the people who depend on them.

 Joining them in Colombia are delegates and observers from powerful industry groups, which represent the companies whose operations are actively depleting the natural world.
 They range from the pesticide and biotechnology trade group CropLife International, to the commodities giant Bunge.
-Oil and gas majors such as ExxonMobil and Shell have sent staff to the summit, as have pharmaceutical giants such as GSK, and the multinational mining company Anglo American (see Map, below).
+Oil and gas majors such as ExxonMobil and Shell have sent staff to the summit, as have pharmaceutical giants such as GSK, and the multinational mining company Anglo American (see map, below).

 Some of these groups have lobbied against regulations to protect nature.
-The agrochemicals industry has helped defeat EU pesticide-reduction reforms aimed at protecting its plummeting bird and bee populations.
-Major soy and grain traders have blocked the EU deforestation regulation.
+The agrochemicals industry helped defeat EU pesticide-reduction reforms aimed at protecting its plummeting bird and bee populations.
+Major soy and grain traders blocked the EU deforestation regulation.

 There are many points of contention at this year’s negotiations.
-Environmental and rights-groups are calling for a strong agreement that finds ways to regulate and limit sectors like industrial agriculture, the leading cause of biodiversity loss worldwide.
+Environmental and rights groups are calling for a strong agreement that finds ways to regulate and limit sectors like industrial agriculture, the leading cause of biodiversity loss worldwide.
 This approach prioritises putting those most affected by nature loss – such as Indigenous peoples, local, and Afro-descendent communities – in the driving seat of conservation.

 A weaker outcome would let “business as usual” go on.
 Under this scenario, COP16 could broker an agreement that favours voluntary commitments from business, emphasises using high-tech and complex financial instruments to stem nature loss, and allows pharmaceutical companies to continue earning billions from using nature’s genetic data for free.

-Often seen as the little sister to the more high-profile UN climate process, the biodiversity summits so far are seen as being better protected from corporate influence.
+Often perceived as the little sister to the more high-profile UN climate process, the biodiversity summits so far are seen as being better protected from corporate influence.
 But some environmental groups have concerns that this is starting to change.

 Corporate Presence Grows